How To Clean a Lawn Mower Carburetor

 • Reinstall the engine cover if necessary.

-In addition to cleaning a carburetor, you should consider purchasing a carburetor repair kit to replace some of the major carburetor components like the float and float needle, gaskets, and diaphragms.
+In addition to cleaning a lawn mower carburetor, you should consider purchasing a carburetor repair kit or small engine parts to replace some of the major carburetor components like the float and float needle, gaskets, and diaphragms.
 If the carburetor still performs poorly, you may need to replace the old carburetor with a new one.
-Be aware that a dirty air filter or a clogged fuel filter can also cause a lawn mower engine to stall or run rough.
+Be aware that a dirty air filter or a clogged fuel filter can also cause a lawn mower engine to start and die, stall, or run rough.
 As part of your annual lawn mower maintenance, you should always replace the air filter and fuel filter with new ones.

-Whether you own a Craftsman lawn mower or riding mower, a Honda lawn mower, a Murray mower, or a Snapper model, Repair Clinic.com stocks the specific parts that fit your equipment, including Briggs and Stratton carburetors.
+Now that you know how to clean a carburetor on a lawn mower, check out our selection of lawn mower parts.
+Whether you need Craftsman lawn mower parts for a riding mower, Honda lawn mower parts, Murray mower parts, or Snapper mower parts, Repair Clinic.com stocks the specific parts that fit your lawn mowing equipment, including Briggs and Stratton carburetors.
 To find the right parts, enter the full model number of your lawn mower, or the mower’s engine, in the Repair Clinic.com search bar.
 The navigation filters on the left side of the part results page will allow you to refine your search down to just the part or parts you’ll need.

 Repair Clinic VIP Email